altruios/namshubettulpa/public/namshubettuple/interludes.md

 'We could still try again...'
 "O::We need to deal with the...
 We can't just leave it: for one it tried to kill me, and did a very good job at it."
-~The car took a corner too fast and slid across the road.~ *Ozmind hit the breaks and the car spun into the mountainside cliff with only a small dink* ~Ozmind slowed his breath~
+~The car took a corner too fast and slid across the road~ *Ozmind hit the breaks and the car spun into the mountainside cliff with only a small dink* ~Ozmind slowed his breath~
 "O::I hate driving in snow"